edp8489/edp8489.github.io/_drafts/ti-bolts.md

 Refer to Shigley Sec 8.5, Eqs 8-20 through 8-22 for the full procedure to calculate this for joints with dissimilar side A/B thicknesses and materials.

-As can be seen from the table below, the bolt could easily carry **50-60%** of the external load for thin-flanged aluminum joints (typical of aerospace structures).
+As can be seen from the table below, the bolt could easily carry up to **50-60%** of the external load for thin-flanged aluminum joints (typical of aerospace structures).

 ![phi_table](assets/ti-ductility/phi_table.png)